Master Metaphors

 As a metaphor for the Banyan Project, the call is the news and feature report produced by independent community news co-ops seeded and supported by Banyan.

 The readers’ responses provide nourishment for the next day’s call.
 The call and response metaphor is at the heart of Banyan’s professionally led collaborative journalism.
+All of this is community engagement far more powerful than legacy news models could ever deliver.
+Civic engagement is the seedbed for citizenship at all levels.
+Finding new ways of journalism that strengthens democracy was the goal of that original coffee conversation.

 Community Organizing

-Community organizers bring people together to exert their combined power to make change that benefits their community.
+Community organizers bring people together to exert their combined personal power to make change that benefits their community.
 Banyan’s aim is not only to foster and support reliable community journalism but also to provide readers with tools that help them use the power of networking to strengthen democracy both in their municipalities and in communities of interest they form around issues.